ZEEL2701/MCP-PostgreSQL-Assitant/README.md

 ## Troubleshooting

 If you're experiencing low accuracy with queries:
-- Try switching between Groq and OpenAI to see which works better for your use case
+- Try switching between Groq, OpenAI, and Gemini to see which works better for your use case
 - Make sure your database schema is properly analyzed
 - Check that foreign key relationships are properly defined in your database
 - Use more specific questions that reference actual table and column names